ovsky/shadeview-2/README.md

 ### ⚡ Fast Way:

 1. Open a shader file.
-2. From the VSCode bottom bar, select **"ShaderLab" / "ShadeView" / "HLSL/GLSL"** as Language Mode.
+2. From the VSCode bottom bar, where you may see the "Plain Text" label, select **"ShadeView" or "ShadeLab""** as Language Mode.

 ### 🛠️ Perfect Way: